Juelz Santana makes up for lost time with “#FREESANTANA.”

 OVERALL RATING

 - On the album, you get vintage Juelz Santana.
 Back when I was in high school, I considered Juelz one of the best rappers in the game.
-He had a knack for dropping clever punchlines, exuding unparalleled coolness, and addressing topics like drug dealing (which was considered cool as hell back then).
-Today, he still possesses those same qualities that made him a standout rapper in the past.
+He had a knack for dropping clever punchlines and exuding unparalleled coolness.
+Today, he still possesses the same qualities that made him a standout rapper.

 - The features on the album are fantastic.
 It’s clear that Juelz Santana has a lot of love in the industry, as evidenced by the outstanding contributions from guests like 2 Chainz, Lil Wayne, Dave East, A Boogie Wit Da Hoodie, and Jim Jones throughout #FREESANTANA.
-It’s unlikely that any of them would charge Juelz to be on the album, given the respect and admiration they have for him.
+It’s unlikely any of them would charge Juelz for being on the album, given the respect and admiration they have for him.

 - The content on the album is hood-marvelous.
 Juelz Santana remains in tune with the streets after all these years.
 In #FREESANTANA, he delves into certified hood topics like drug dealing and gunplay, alongside discussions of street loyalty and codes.